-The 6 real-life scamming stores you need to know (and watch and read) about
+The 6 real-life scamming stories you need to know (and watch and read) about

 There's something strangely alluring about the rise and fall of a long game con.
-Here are the real-life stories which have fascinated us – and that you should read and watch next.
+Here are a few more real-life stories that have fascinated us

-Our obsession with scammers in popular culture goes well beyond Netflix’s recent Fyre Festival documentary; from Anna Delvy’s Manhattan graft to Billy McFarland’s delusion, those who lie, cheat, and steal their way to the top have always been the subject of fascination.
-Their spectacular fall from grace isn’t even the most intriguing part of the stories — it’s the how and the why.
+From Anna Delvey’s Manhattan graft to Billy McFarland’s delusion – those who lie, cheat, and steal their way to the top have always been the subject of fascination.
+Their spectacular fall from grace isn’t even the most intriguing part of the story — it’s the how and the why.

 How could they carry on such elaborate feats of deception so brazenly?
 And why were so many drawn into something that looked suspicious from the outset?

 The allure of a scam is perhaps greatest before anything has come to fruition: the mere thought that you could get away with it.
 From my extensive watching and reading of the subject, what stands out is the delusion; the complete belief that what is being done is okay, even though in many cases, it’s above the law.
-Here are the real-life stories everyone talks about (and one which will soon be brought to life on the big screen):
+Here are the real-life stories everyone talks about.

 FYRE: The Greatest Party That Never Happened

 This one is an exclusive behind-the-scenes look at the infamous unravelling of the Fyre music festival.
 Remember the drama?
 Created by Billy McFarland and rapper Ja Rule, Fyre was promoted as a luxury music festival on a private island in the Bahamas featuring bikini-clad supermodels, A-List musical performances, and amenities.
 Guests arrived to discover the reality was far from what was promised.
 A first-hand look into the disastrous crash of Fyre as told by the organisers themselves.
 You couldn’t make this stuff up.